Skip to content

 routstr/proxy.py handles:

-• Usage Tracking: Counts tokens and costs
+• Usage Tracking: Adjusts costs after upstream responses

-• Error Handling: Graceful upstream failures
+• Error Handling: Maps upstream errors to consistent responses

 Database Layer